 Safety advice for dog walkers

 Deer can feel threatened by dogs even over long distances and when the dog is not behaving in a provocative manner.
 This is particularly true during the rutting (September-November) and the birthing (May-July) seasons.
-We recommend walking your dog outside the park at these times.
+We recommend walking your dog outside of the park during these times.

-From 4 May-2 August 2021 it will be compulsory to have your dog on a lead in all areas of the park.
-This is to protect both dogs and deer during deer birthing season.
-Dog walkers should stick to the perimeter of the park and avoid deer birthing areas (typically areas of long grass and bracken).
-If a deer does charge, dog walkers are advised to let the dog off the lead, so the dog can run away from danger.
+From 1 May until 31 July 2022 it will be compulsory to have your dog on a lead in all areas of the park because of the deer birthing season.
+During this time, we advise that dog walkers stick to the perimeter of the park and avoid areas of long grass and bracken.
+For more information click here.

 Owners of dogs, who chase wildlife in the parks, including deer, could face criminal prosecution.
 If you witness a dog chasing a deer contact the on-call police officers for Bushy and Richmond Parks via 07920586546.